Barry Harris: Early life

-Harris was born on December 15, 1929, in Detroit, Michigan, to Melvin Harris and Bessie as the fourth of their five children.
+Harris was born on December 15, 1929, in Detroit, Michigan, to Melvin and Bessie Harris as the fourth of their five children.
 Harris took piano lessons from his mother at the age of four.
 His mother, a church pianist, asked him if he was interested in playing church music or jazz, and he chose the latter.
 In his teens, he performed for dances at his high school, local clubs and ballrooms.

 Harris's family home became a popular jam session destination for young jazz musicians including Roland Hanna, Sonny Red, Donald Byrd, and Harold McKenny.
 Many Motown pioneers, including Berry Gordy, were friends of Harris in his youth.

 Career

 1946–1960: Detroit

 Harris, who described Bud Powell's style as the "epitome" of jazz, learned bebop largely by ear, starting with Powell's recording of "Webb City" with Sonny Stitt and Fats Navarro.
 Harris made one of his first recordings in Toledo, Ohio, in 1950, and made another in Detroit in 1952 with trombonist Frank Rosolino.
 Harris said in a later interview that he also recorded a musical for Willie "Face" Smith around this time, but the album was lost.

 Harris remained in Detroit through the 1950s and worked with Miles Davis, Sonny Stitt, and Thad Jones, and substituted for Junior Mance in Gene Ammons' band.
 In 1956, he toured briefly with Max Roach, after Richie Powell, the band's pianist and younger brother of Bud Powell, died in a car crash.
 Harris left Detroit in 1960 to tour with the Cannonball Adderley quintet.